 Equitas Health is committed to helping lead the charge to modernize Ohio’s laws so they no longer criminalize people’s HIV status and instead reflect evidence-based practices aimed at decreasing HIV transmissions and encouraging safe and healthy sexual relationships.

-In 2023, we are committed to advocating for the following:
+Again in 2024, we are committed to advocating for the following:

 Members of the LGBTQ+ community are more likely to face discrimination in various facets of their lives, including in spaces that extend far beyond the walls of a doctor’s office.
 We work actively to support laws and policies that extend legal protections to members of the LGBTQ+ community and work against the passage and implementation of those that do not.